yglcode/emacs-copilot/README.md

         ......
         //use above defined Node and Edge types, define a Graph type
         ```
-      * you can also use emacs [region selection](https://www.gnu.org/software/emacs/manual/html_node/emacs/Mark.html) to select a whole region of code and comments (including many types and function definitions) to send to LLM as prompt.
+      * you can also use emacs [region selection](https://www.gnu.org/software/emacs/manual/html_node/emacs/Mark.html) to select a whole region of code and comments (can including many incomplete types and function signatures) to send to LLM as prompt.
 You can even select whole file content.
 Of course the last (few) lines of selected region shoule be incomplete code or comments requesting for specific code generation.

+        This can enable multi-points completion scenario: you tell LLMs your "design blueprints" with a region/block of docs/comments, incomplete type prototypes and function signatures, and LLMs will understand your idea and complete all missing parts for you
+        ```go
+        package graph

+        type Node struct {
+	        Val string

+        type Edge struct {
+	        Val int32

+        //type Graph with above Node and Edge types

+        func New(directed bool) *Graph

+        func (g *Graph) AddEdge(node_v1,node_v2 string, edge_v int32) *Edge

+        func (g *Graph) BreadthFirstSearch(src,dest *Node) (path []*Edge)

+        func (g *Graph) DepthFirstSearch(src, dest *Node) (path []*Edge)

+        //please complete the above code
+        ```

    * use documents and comments as generic prompting facility for code transformation and generation.